 The risk of developing a diabetic foot ulcer

-25% of people with diabetes will develop a diabetic foot ulcers during their lifetime(1).
-The risk of developing a diabetic foot ulcer increases with the duration of the diabetes.
-The top priority in treating the diabetic foot syndrome is to avoid ulceration and amputation.
+19 to 34 percent of people with diabetes will suffer from a diabetic foot ulcer (DFU) at some point in their lives.(1) The risk of developing a diabetic foot ulcer increases with the duration of the diabetes.

 You as diabetic patient and your family should be informed about correct implementation of measures designed to decrease the risk of diabetic foot ulcers (DFU) and associated complications.